-The Company has a 100% interest in 12 mineral tenures which are all in good standing until 2030.
+The Company has a 100% interest in 15 mineral tenures which are all in good standing until 2031.

-On March 1, 2018, in connection with entering into the OA, the Company and the RH entered into an amending agreement to amend the purchase agreement between the Company and the RH dated as of July 29, 1999 (the "PA") so that (i) certain clauses only apply to the ATTY claims and not the PIL claims; and (ii) to provide for a separate royalty agreement between the Company and the RH relating to the PIL claims.
+On March 1, 2018, in connection with entering into an option agreement ("OA"), the Company and the Royal Holder ("RH") entered into an amending agreement to amend the purchase agreement between the Company and the RH dated as of July 29, 1999 (the "PA") so that (i) certain clauses only apply to the ATTY claims and not the PIL claims, and (ii) to provide for a separate royalty agreement between the Company and the RH relating to the PIL claims.
 The PA was amended as follows:

-- As additional consideration for the original purchase, the Company will issue 500,000 shares of the Company to the RH immediately following an ATTY Project Production Decision (as defined in the OA); and - Prior to an ATTY Project Production Decision (as defined in the OA), the Company may, at its sole discretion, purchase one half (1.5%) of the NSR from RH by paying \$1 million.
+- As additional consideration for the original purchase, the Company will issue 500,000 shares of the Company to the RH immediately following an ATTY Project Production Decision (as defined in the OA); and - Prior to an ATTY Project Production Decision (as defined in the OA), the Company may, at its sole discretion, purchase one half (1.5%) of the NSR ("the Buy-Back Right") from the RH by paying \$1,000,000.